IulianOlaru249/GSoC2020-Summary/README.md

 We need to keep track of the program flow from two points of view: the Firmware and the Kernel.

 ### Firmware
 In the case of an oops on the firmware side, the exception handler will be called.
-Further, it will call the panic dump function which will collect information aboutstack registers and filename and will place it in the shared memory.
+Further, it will call the panic dump function which will collect information about the stack, registers and filename and will place it in the shared memory.
 The platform panic function, shown below, is called.
 The panic message is added in the **debug box** region so the kernel can pick it up.
 The kernel in then notified via an **interruption**.
 ```c
 static inline void platform_panic(uint32_t p)
 {